brunomgalmeida/pgbouncer/doc/config.rst

 pam
     PAM is used to authenticate users, `auth_file`_ is ignored.
 This method is not compatible with databases using `auth_user`_ option.
 Service name reported to PAM is "pgbouncer".
-Also, `pam` is still not supported in HBA configuration file.

 hba
     Actual auth type is loaded from `auth_hba_file`_.
 This allows different authentication methods different access paths.
 Example: connection over Unix socket use ``peer`` auth method, connection over TCP must use TLS.
 Supported from version 1.7 onwards.

 cert
     Client must connect over TLS connection with valid client cert.